YasmindIess/grevm/README.md

   computational overhead, potentially negating the benefits of parallel execution.

-Recognizing these limitations, our approach leverages transaction simulation results obtained by running each transaction against the latest state view before execution.
+Recognizing these limitations, our approach leverages transaction simulation results obtained by running each transaction against the most recent available state view before execution.
 These simulations provide estimates of which storage slots a transaction will read or write, which serves as input to build the data dependency DAG.
 These hints can be computed before parallel execution, avoiding introducing additional computational overhead during execution.

 ![image.png](images/glassnode-studio_eth-ethereum-transaction-type-breakdown-relative.png)